An unique solution

 Standards and documentation

 User accounts can both be local accounts and accounts from external systems.
-When using external account databases will the access to the system be role based and only users in certain groups can log in to the system.
+When using external account databases the access to the system will be role based and only users in certain groups can log in to the system.

-To allow non MFA users access will the password be distributed by text message to ensure that different transportation is used.
+To allow non MFA users access, the password will be distributed by text message to ensure that different transportation is used.
 A unique link to the account is sent over email.
 Deaddrop has support for several SMS gateways and new ones can be integrated.
-By using a local modem can almost every telecom provider be used.
+By using a local modem, almost every telecom provider can be used.

 - Support for local accounts

-- ActiveDirectory intergration
+- ActiveDirectory integration

 - Support for client certificate